How Much Does a Trademark Cost?

 Continuing Cost of Maintaining a Trademark

-Trademarks can’t just be “set it and forget it.”
+Trademarks aren't “set it and forget it.”
 To continue your trademark protection, you must maintain it and report your maintenance activities.
 The USPTO calls this process “keeping your trademark alive.”
 There is a cost to these reports, and a separate filing must be made for every class of goods or services in the registration.

-Between the 5th and 6th year after registration You must file a Section 8 declaration between the 5th and 6th year after registration.
+Between the 5th and 6th year after registration you must file a Section 8 declaration.
 This document is your sworn statement that you are using the trademark, with an example of how it’s being used.
 The filing fee is $125 for filing electronically using the TEAS system, or $225 if filed on paper.

 Costs of Using a Trademark Attorney

-The trademark process can be tricky, and a trademark can be rejected for a variety of reasons.
-If you are really serious about getting your logo or business name trademarked, you should consider paying for an attorney to work through the process.
-According to UpCounsel, a flat fee for a trademark attorney might range from $300 to $1000 per application.
+The trademark process can be complicated, and a trademark can be rejected for a variety of reasons.
+If you are really serious about getting your logo trademarked, you should consider paying for an attorney to work through the process.

 These are just the basic costs for trademark applications.
 There are other costs for expedited service, renewal, late fees, and others.
 Here’s a complete list of USPTO trademark fees.